TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/FirstSteps/Index.rst

     mypage.30 = TEXT
     mypage.30.value = This gets rendered last.

-    # Rendering would first output object number 10, then 20 and 30.
+    # Rendering will first output object number 10, then 20 and 30.
-    # Object number 25 would logically be output between 20 and 30.
+    # An object with number 25 would logically be output between 20 and 30.
     mypage.20 = TEXT
     mypage.20.value = This is rendered in the middle.